Certified-Everlasting Quantum NIZK Proofs: Introduction

 NIZKs have been a cornerstone of cryptography with widespread theoretical and practical impact.
 For example, they play an important role in constructions of CCA-secure PKE \cite{STOC:NaoYun90}, digital signatures \cite{C:BelGol89}, ZAPs \cite{FOCS:DwoNao00}, round-efficient MPC \cite{EC:AJLTVW12}, and functional encryption \cite{FOCS:GGHRSW13} to name a few.
 On the practical front, they have been instrumental in designing anonymous credentials \cite{belenkiy2009randomizable}, group signatures \cite{ACNS:BCCGG16}, cryptocurrencies \cite{sasson2014zerocash} and verifiable computation \cite{C:GenGenPar10}.

 \paragraph{Setup Models.} It is well-known that NIZKs suffer a drawback compared to their multi-round (interactive) counterparts.
 Specifically, they are impossible to obtain in the plain model \cite{JC:GolOre94}.
 Fortunately, this can be circumvented in a fairly realistic setup model called the common reference string (CRS) model.
-Here, a trusted party samples a random (possibly non-uniform) public string before the protocol, and security is required to hold with high probability over the choice of CRS.
+Here, a trusted party samples a random (possibly non-uniform) public string before the protocol.
 Other commonly studied setup models include the designated verifier \cite{EC:QuaRotWic19} and random oracle models \cite{CCS:BelRog93}.

-In the quantum world, recent works \cite{AC:MorYam22, EC:ABKK23} have considered two-party protocols where the parties share different registers of an entangled quantum state.
+In the quantum world, recent works \cite{AC:MorYam22,EC:ABKK23} have considered two-party protocols where the parties share different registers of an entangled quantum state.
 These are sometimes known to provide stronger guarantees than the CRS model \cite{C:BarKhuSri23}.
-Recently, more complex yet localized quantum setups have also garnered attention in two-party protocols \cite{TCC:AnaGulLin24, C:MorNehYam24}.
+Recently, more complex yet localized quantum setups have also garnered attention in two-party protocols \cite{TCC:AnaGulLin24,C:MorNehYam24}.

 \paragraph{Unbounded Adversaries.} Due to their widespread use cases, NIZKs satisfying various security properties have been explored.
 Of these, perhaps the most important characterization is in regards to whether security holds against an unbounded adversary, or only a computationally-bounded one.
 For instance, \emph{soundness} typically only requires that an \emph{efficient} malicious prover cannot convince the verifier of a \emph{false} statement.
 Likewise, the standard notion of \emph{zero-knowledge} requires that an \emph{efficient} verifier learns nothing from the transcript.
-However, one can consider upgrades of both of these in the form of \emph{statistical soundness} and \emph{statistical zero-knowledge} which provide security against an unbounded prover and an unbounded distinguisher (equivalently, the verifier in the NIZK case) respectively.
-Hence, many NIZKs in the literature satisfy these stronger properties \cite{STOC:BluFelMic88, FLS90, JC:GolOre94, C:GroOstSah06, STOC:SahWat14, TCC:BitPan15, STOC:CCHLRR19, C:PeiShi19, EC:WatWeeWu25}.
+However, one can consider upgrades of these in the form of \emph{statistical soundness} and \emph{statistical zero-knowledge}, which provide security against an unbounded prover and an unbounded distinguisher (equivalently, the verifier in the NIZK case) respectively.
+Hence, many NIZKs in the literature satisfy these stronger properties \cite{STOC:BluFelMic88,FLS90,JC:GolOre94,C:GroOstSah06,STOC:SahWat14,TCC:BitPan15,STOC:CCHLRR19,C:PeiShi19,EC:WatWeeWu25}.